Understand the impact of change for yourself and others and help your organisation successfully manage change

 Patterns and Uncertainty

 One of the reasons that change is so difficult is because all of us are pattern making machines.
-Without even trying, people start to set a pattern.
-Raising your awareness around what your patterns are can be a good place to start when addressing how you and others impulsively respond to change.

 - Where are you on the change curve?

 - Does this give you a new view of things?

 An exercise that looks at techniques for change management for others and assists in neutralising pockets of negativity

 It really is the smallest change that can make a significant impact.